-Distribution in Mojave/Habitat: M. coulteri occurs mostly in the western Mojave Desert, and grows in sandy, open areas below 1500 m (Davis 2012a).
-M. glabrata is widespread throughout the Mojave Desert and can be found below 2000 m growing beneath shrubs or in open areas of sandy/gravelly soil (Davis 2012b).
-M. sonchoides grows on fine sandy soils or dunes in shrublands and Joshua tree woodlands below 1400 m (Davis 2012c).
+Distribution in Mojave/Habitat: Malacothrix coulteri occurs mostly in the western Mojave Desert, and grows in sandy, open areas below 1500 m (Davis 2012a).
+Malacothrix glabrata is widespread throughout the Mojave Desert and can be found below 2000 m growing beneath shrubs or in open areas of sandy/gravelly soil (Davis 2012b).
+Malacothrix sonchoides grows on fine sandy soils or dunes in shrublands and Joshua tree woodlands below 1400 m (Davis 2012c).

 Flower color and shape: Yellow; involucral heads of ligulate florets.

 Pollinator use: Malacothrix glabrata is associated with the bees Anthophora urbana, Ceratina nanula, Lasioglossum hyalinum Crawford, Hesperapis wilmattae Cockerell, and bees of genus Colletes (Allred 1969; Hurd and Linsley 1975a).
 In south-central Utah, Malacothrix sonchoides Torr. & A. Gray hosts eight species of native bees (Carril et al. 2018).
-M. glabrata and M. sonchoides also are likely hosts for the larvae of moths like Autographa californica Speyer and Heliolonche pictipennis Grote (Robinson et al. 2010; Calscape.org 2020).
+Malacothrix glabrata and M. sonchoides also are likely hosts for the larvae of moths like Autographa californica Speyer and Heliolonche pictipennis Grote (Robinson et al. 2010; Calscape.org 2020).

 Tortoise use: M. coulteri and M. glabrata were recorded in tortoise diets in the western Mojave Desert (Jennings and Berry 2015).
 In a study on the effects of diet plants on tortoise health, M. californica mixed with other native forb species significantly increased survival and overall health of juvenile desert tortoises compared with those fed a diet of annual invasive (Bromus madritensis) or native grasses (Festuca octoflora; Drake et al. 2016).
-M. glabrata has higher digestibility for tortoises compared with native or invasive grasses (Nagy et al. 1998), and juvenile and adult tortoises fed single-species diets, including M. glabrata, gained more minerals from forbs compared with invasive or native grass diets (Hazard et al. 2010).
+Malacothrix glabrata has higher digestibility for tortoises compared with native or invasive grasses (Nagy et al. 1998), and juvenile and adult tortoises fed single-species diets, including M. glabrata, gained more minerals from forbs compared with invasive or native grass diets (Hazard et al. 2010).

 Propagation, production, and cultivation: Harvested fruits are spread in a thin layer in a warm, well-ventilated area to dry.
 Once dry, pappus and other debris is removed by rubbing the seeds over a screen or a rubber mat (Wall and MacDonald 2009).
 Little information is available on the propagation and seed storage of Malacothrix species.
 As a member of Asteraceae, if this plant undergoes dormancy, it would likely be physiological in nature.
 To break physiological dormancy, appropriate pretreatment conditions are needed including a combination of temperature and moisture requirements (Baskin and Baskin 2014).
 For desert winter annuals, a pretreatment simulating hot, dry summer conditions, followed by a germination environment simulating the cooler, wetter conditions of winter can increase successful germination.
 In the Colorado Desert, winter annuals germinated on washed sand in flats under a temperature regime of 18°/8° (day and night; respectively) , while summer annuals did not (Juhren et al. 1956; Gutterman 1994).
 The congener M. fendleri exhibited highest germination (66%) without warm or cold stratification treatments (i.e., 10°/20°C and 12 hr light/dark cycle for six weeks after pretreatment), suggesting that this genus is nondormant (Pendleton and Pendleton 2014).
-Seed increase has been attempted with Malacothrix sp. by placing weed matting material around the shoots and across open spaces (H. Dial – USDA, Natural Resources Conservation Service, pers. comm, 2017).
+Seed increase has been attempted with Malacothrix sp. by placing weed matting material around the shoots and across open spaces (H. Dial – USDA, Natural Resources Conservation Service, pers. comm,, 2017).
 However, the seed was still difficult to collect because as it ripened the winged achenes had a predisposition to disperse on the slightest breeze.
 Bagging the flower heads may be necessary to capture a large proportion of the ripening seeds.

-Recoverability: We found no published information on the response of Malacothrix to fire disturbance, however, Malaxothrix flowered profusely in burned areas after 1999 fires at Joshua Tree National Park (TCE – pers. obs.).
+Recoverability: We found no published information on the response of Malacothrix to fire disturbance, however, Malaxothrix flowered profusely in burned areas after 1999 fires at Joshua Tree National Park (T. Esque, pers. obs.).
 This genus may increase after mechanical soil disturbance in the Mojave (Suazo et al. 2012).

 Mentzelia spp.
 (Loasaceae)